Language Resource Center

 F--Performance is unacceptable; anything from absences to unprepared, disinterested attitude can gain you this grade.

-|Homework/Grammar practice (10%):
+|Homework / Grammar practice (10%):

-b.
-“Structures utiles" (grammatical exercises):
+a.
+“Structures utiles" (grammar exercises):

 Four oral pronunciation tests (10%):